 - Pay us by Card, PayPal, Google Pay, Apple Pay or Pay on-site

-A professional floor plan is a visual description of a property, including the dimensions and layout.
+A floor plan is a two-dimensional diagram that represents the layout of a building or space.
 The diagram gives accurate measurements of the room sizes, how the property is arranged and where the key components, such as kitchens, bathrooms, storage space and appliances are located.
 They are typically displayed in both the online and printed marketing material of your property and are widely considered to be of equal importance as professional photographs.

 Doing your own plan is possible but not recommended.
 Making an accurate representation of a property is actually a lot more difficult than it would seem.
 All rooms must be accurately measured, in accordance with Government guidelines, and then transferred to a digital platform.
 For a novice, the process is complicated and time consuming.
 It is also worth noting that many agents will not use plans that have not been professionally produced in order to avoid possible legal disputes over misrepresentations.

 Although, if you want to take the risk to create your own floor plan, here are the steps involved: